mgoessen/tails-workshop/tails.md

 In some specific places, such as train stations, airports, schools (*«eduspot»*), you have to open a specific web page before being able to connect to the  Internet.
 This causes an issue with Tails as all traffic is forced through the Tor network: You cannot connect to the Internet until you validate on this page, but you can not display this page as you can not connect !

 For this reason there is a so-called *unsafe browser* available in Tails.
 It allows you to display the page you have to validate before connecting to the Internet.
 You can find it in *«Internet > Unsafe Browser»*, try to launch it if you like.
 You will notice that you will have to confirm a few times and that even the graphic and the welcome page of the Browser display warning messages informing you this browser is not anonymous and should just be used to initiate the Tor connection, and **switch back to the Tor Browser after**.

+If you see an error while trying to launch it, it is because you forgot to enable it in the welcome screen.
+As this browser could lead users to be more exposed to attacks, or just do mistakes, it is disabled by default.
+There is no need to reboot, to redo the whole process, just look your colleagues screen, or skip this part, you can try it a next time.

 [//]: # (TODO: No screenshot ?
 Make one or suggest Tails to do one.)